nhs-england-tools/repository-template-servicenow-integration/README.md

 [![CI/CD Pull Request](https://github.com/nhs-england-tools/repository-template/actions/workflows/cicd-1-pull-request.yaml/badge.svg)](https://github.com/nhs-england-tools/repository-template/actions/workflows/cicd-1-pull-request.yaml)
 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=repository-template&metric=alert_status)](https://sonarcloud.io/summary/new_code?id=repository-template)

+This repository is intended for use testing the Service Now integration tool (Velocity)

+Instructions for configuring Service Now to use Github can be found here: https://docs.servicenow.com/bundle/utah-devops/page/product/enterprise-dev-ops/task/playbook-enter-github-instance-details.html

 Start with an overview or a brief description of what the project is about and what it does.
 For example -

 Welcome to our repository template designed to streamline your project setup!
 This robust template provides a reliable starting point for your new projects, covering an essential tech stack and encouraging best practices in documenting.